jammer345/Digital-Image-Processing/README.md

 >
 > After completing your assignment, its time for pushing the code to the remote repository in your own branch.
 > ```
+>   git add .
+>   git commit -m "Your message for this commit"
 >   git push origin assignments/yourname
 > ```
+>
 > [!CAUTION]
 > Never push code to the main branch.
 First check the branch on which you are working.